The Feast of the Baptism of the Lord

 It reveals a bit more of the meaning of the Incarnation of the Son of God, that is, our God entering our world and becoming flesh and blood like you and me.

-By way of introduction, our Scripture scholar-friend William Barclay offers a short commentary on today’s Gospel story from Matthew about the Baptism of Jesus . . . .
+By way of introduction, our Scripture scholar-friend William Barclay offers a short commentary on Matthew’s gospel about the Baptism of Jesus –though today’s is taken from Luke’s Gospel . . . .

 For thirty years Jesus waited patiently for the moment to embark on his mission.
 He waited for the hour to strike.
 And when John emerged, Jesus knew it was time.